Riddle & Brantley Secures $350K in Workers’ Compensation Death Benefits

 The child’s birth certificate listed no father, and she did not share his last name.
 There was also no custody order for child support.
 However, Riddle & Brantley was able to prove, through live testimony of relatives, text messages, social media postings, and bank records, that the child had been recognized by the deceased worker as his child and that he had contributed financially to the child directly and to the child’s mother.

-The effort from both Smith and Riddle allowed the minor child and her mother to recover worker’s compensation benefits that will total over $375,000.
+The effort by Smith and Riddle allowed the minor child and her mother to recover workers’ compensation benefits that will total over $375,000.

-In any case, where death occurs on the job, we strongly urge you to speak with our experienced Worker’s Compensation attorneys as early as possible.
+In a situation where death occurs on the job, we strongly urge you to speak with our experienced North Carolina workers’ comp attorneys as early as possible.
 They can direct the investigation, obtain all OSHA reports and any other information in an effort to maximize the recovery for the legal beneficiaries.